wmt-web-virup/Hacktoberfest-2023/Juhi Dudhia/Readme.md

 b. **Bounded Variation Heuristic**: Testers should look for variations or edge cases that might lead to defects.
 For example, testing an e-commerce site with an unusually large order might uncover issues in the shopping cart functionality.

 c. **Exploratory Testing Heuristic Cheat Sheet**: There are various heuristic cheat sheets available that provide testers with a quick reference for exploring different aspects of an application.
 These can be a valuable resource during testing.

+**Conclusion**

+Exploratory testing is a versatile and powerful approach to uncovering defects in software applications.
+By employing advanced strategies such as mind mapping, session-based testing, and heuristics, testers can enhance the effectiveness and efficiency of their testing efforts.
+The adaptability and creativity of exploratory testing make it an indispensable part of the software testing process, helping to ensure a robust and reliable end product.
+While manual and automated testing have their places in the testing landscape, exploratory testing remains a vital tool in the tester's toolbox.